Many of Eric York's colleagues and friends throughout the National Park Service contributed to this memorial.

 An additional component of Eric's work for Grand Canyon’s Division of Science and Resource Management was his active collaboration with interpretive staff for outreach and education about his research on lions in the park.

-In 2007, Eric was monitoring up to 10 collared lions in and around Grand Canyon National Park, and also collecting data on bighorn sheep, black bear, bobcats, coyotes and other species.
+In 2007, Eric was monitoring collared mountain lions in and around Grand Canyon National Park, and also collecting data on bighorn sheep, black bear, bobcats, coyotes and other species.
 Two of the collared female lions produced litters in the summer, and Eric found the kittens, which he ear-tagged to incorporate them in the study.
 A few days prior to his death, he found the mother of one of these litters dead and recovered her body to perform a postmortem examination.
-The Centers for Disease Control and Prevention confirmed pneumonic plague as the cause of Eric's death.
-With the detection of the same strain of plague in the remains of the necropsied mother lion, the CDC concluded that Eric contracted the disease from the animal.
-Although plague can be transmitted to humans through the bites of rodent fleas, Eric's exposure likely came through direct contact with the infected lion.
-Plague is endemic in northern Arizona, but cases of pneumonic plague in humans are extremely rare.
-Eric's death reminds us of the inherent hazards, including the less obvious ones, that biologists are exposed to while working to manage and conserve wildlife.
+Eric was a dedicated biologist who believed it was his responsibility to understand the cause of death for this female lion.

 Eric will be remembered as a biologist's biologist, and his expertise went far beyond that of his intimate knowledge of the lions and other species he tracked at Grand Canyon and elsewhere.
 During his career, Eric captured and tagged 23 different species of carnivores.
 He worked in many areas of the United States and the world, including Chile, Nepal and Pakistan, where he researched the elusive snow leopard.